claire-west/svstudio-manual/docs/note-properties/editing-phonemes.md

 A phoneme sequence can also be entered within a note by prefixing it with a `.` character.
 This format is primarily used for backwards compatibility with .s5p project files, and it is recommended to enter phonemes above the note when using Synthesizer V Studio.

-This format may interfere with the software's ability to infer syllable breaks when using `+`, since there will no longer a word within the note.
+This format may interfere with the software's ability to infer syllable breaks when using `+`, since there will no longer be a word within the note.

 ![Phonemes in the Note Body](../img/note-properties/phonemes-in-note-b.png)